Wasteland Angel

-Wasteland Angel is a vehicular combat shoot 'em up video game created by the Finnish independent developer team Octane Games.
+Wasteland Angel is a vehicular combat game created by the Finnish independent developer team Octane Games.
 Released on September 1, 2011, the game is published by Meridian4 for Windows and is distributed online through Steam, Impulse, GamersGate, Direct2Drive, and Amazon Download.

 The game is set after a fictional World War III in a post-apocalyptic United States where various gangs prey on towns in which survivors from the war have gathered.
 The player assumes the role of the eponymous female protagonist, Angel, as she defends the towns and searches for her lost friend.
 The game is played from a bird's eye view as the player controls a car and its mounted machine guns in order to destroy enemies and vehicles.
 The players can find more powerful guns to attach to the car and can also use special weapons such as napalm or spike strips which are picked up after killing certain enemies.

 The game was the first to be released under the Octane Games brand.
 It received average reviews from critics upon release, with IGN's Gord Goble writing that his main issue with the game was that it was very short and lacked any lasting appeal.
 Shortly after the game's release, an update was made available that added support for dual-monitors, support for editable key configurations, and more destructible objects to the game.